Last updated: July 4, 2026

 • Stripe for payments.
 Stores your card and billing address; we never receive those.

-A few other third parties handle network-level concerns that don't involve user content: TCP forwarding for the public mail edges, and the two authoritative DNS nameservers.
+A few other third parties handle network-level concerns that don't involve user content: TCP forwarding for the public mail edges, the two authoritative DNS nameservers, and Apple's push service (APNs), which delivers notifications to the yeil iOS app and receives an opaque device token and a ciphertext payload it cannot read.
 The full list with details is on our subprocessors page.
 When we add or change one we update that page; for material changes we'll also surface a notice next time you sign in.

 4. How long we keep it